Program

 10:55-12:40

-How grammar is created and shaped: Grammaticalization processes in the histories of Germanic and Romance IV
+How grammar is created and shaped: Grammaticalization processes in the history of German(ic)

 Katrin Axel